markstory/sphinxcontrib-phpdomain/doc/reference.rst

 .. rst:directive:: .. php:class:: name

    Describes a class.
-Methods, attributes, and constants belonging to the class should be inside this directive's body::
+Methods, properties, and constants belonging to the class should be inside this directive's body::

         .. php:class:: MyClass